-The fact that you have been refused entry under the Visa Waiver Program (VWP) will indeed go on your permanent immigration record, and may impact whether you are allowed into the U.S. in the future.
+The fact that you have been refused entry under the Visa Waiver Program (VWP) will indeed go on your permanent immigration record.
+That means it could impact whether you are allowed into the U.S. in the future.

-But unlike the case where someone has actually been removed or deported from the U.S., VWP applicants do not face any automatic bar upon returning.
+But, unlike in a case where someone has actually been removed or deported from the U.S., VWP applicants do not typically face any automatic bar upon returning.
 These bars can last for many years.

-That’s not your last hope, however.
-You can still go to a U.S. consulate in your home country and apply for a tourist (B-2) visa.
-There, you'll have a chance to meet with a consular official and hopefully convince that person that your intentions are truly consistent with the visa you are applying for.
-See A B-2 Visa for Visiting the U.S. as a Tourist: Do You Qualify? for more information.
+Despite the VWP entry denial, you can still go to a U.S. consulate in your home country and apply for a tourist (B-2) visa.
+(See A B-2 Visa for Visiting the U.S. as a Tourist: Do You Qualify? for more information.)
+There, you'll have a chance to meet with a U.S. consular official and hopefully convince that person that your intentions are truly consistent with the visa you are applying for.
+The consular officer will enter notes about your travel plans into the consular database.

-A final caution, however: Even after getting a visa, the border officials can refuse you entry; though it's less likely this time.
-But if they do so, they may (due to your visa entry) put a formal order of removal into your immigration record, thus creating a minimum-five-year bar to your return.
+A final caution, however: Even after getting a visa, U.S. border officials can still refuse you entry; though it's less likely this time.
+But if they do so, they could potentially put a formal order of removal into your immigration record, thus creating a minimum five-year bar to your return.
 If you are truly, sincerely entering as a tourist for a short visit, with a return ticket, sufficient funds for you trip, and a visa, you shouldn't encounter any problems.